 For example, people might be far in rural areas and lack access to modern alternatives to fuelwood such as natural gas or electricity, hence cutting down the forests nearby.
-Or they might lack knowledge of the role of those alternatives because no one has explained to them.
+Or they might require knowledge of the role of those alternatives because no one has explained that to them.

 What comes first: poverty alleviation or environmental conservation?
 Development or Sustainability?
-And once one has achieved one of these, how easy or hard is it to achieve the other?
+And once one has achieved growth, how easy or hard is it to achieve sustainability?
 What are the challenges and opportunities available out there?

-If you’re looking for explanations and suggestions on the questions I just raised above, please enroll in this course.
-I have also bought a copy of the book -same title-if you want to go deeper.
+If you’re looking for skills and knowledge in sustainable development, please enroll in this course.
+I have also bought a copy of the book -the same title-if you want to go deeper.
 Email me at firstname.lastname@example.org to borrow it.

 And if you still feel reluctant or not sure how to engage with sustainable development, I recommend you read this Lazy Person’s Guide to Save the World.